angomezu/Cloud-Based-CRM-ETL-to-PowerBI-Integration/README.md

-# Decision Support System for a Real Estate Company
+# Real Estate Data Engineering & Decision Support System

 A full-stack BI solution that uses Python webhooks to stream CRM events into a PostgreSQL database hosted on Render, powering automated and on-demand Power BI dashboards for a real estate company.